Program Summary

 Required Documentation

-• Finding of Suitability Approval Letter from the MED (Social Equity License).
+- Finding of Suitability Approval Letter.
+Owner - SE (Social Equity License).

-• Regulated Business License from the MED, or the started application that will be submitted.
+- Regulated Business License from the MED, or the in progress application that will be submitted.

 Grant recipients will be selected based on a competitive application process and the total monetary award will be determined after a formal committee review of project proposals.
 Applications should clearly define the use of funds tied to any grant award.
 While formal quotes are not required in your application, it is beneficial to include items such as project overviews, estimated costs, and the benefit of utilizing the grant for the proposed project.